mertturkmenoglu/wanderlust/web/docs/initial-setup.md

 - Generate TypeScript definitions from OpenAPI spec: `pnpm openapi`
 - Run the development server: `pnpm dev`
 - Server will run at port `3000`.

+## Next Steps

+Follow these steps in this specific order:

+- Read `type-gen.md` file.